richo225/portfolio-v2/content/featured/Hodlmoon/index.md

   - Docker
 ---

-A ReactJS web app for getting the latest crypto news/market data and tracking your transaction portfolio.
+A ReactJS web app served by a [GraphQL API](https://github.com/richo225/hodlmoon_API) for getting the latest crypto news/market data and tracking your transaction portfolio.